If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 - The fundamental problem is not insulin toxicity.
 It’s energy toxicity.

-- When you eat, rather than focusing on avoiding short term blood sugar and insulin spikes, you should focus on higher satiety nutrient-dense food that will reduce your cravings and allow you to lose body fat.
+- When you eat, rather than focusing on avoiding short term blood sugar and insulin spikes, you should focus on high satiety, nutrient-dense food that will reduce your cravings and allow you to lose body fat.

 If you want to find Your Personal Trigger you can download our free baselining sheet here or download our free 130-page Data-Driven Fasting Manual here to learn all about how you can use Data-Driven Fasting to fine-tune your intermittent fasting routine to optimise your pre-meal blood sugars.